-Jessie J‘s churned out so many sassy bangers (“Bang Bang,” “Wild,” “Do It Like A Dude“), uplifting anthems (“Masterpiece,” “Domino,” “Price Tag“) and emotional ballads (“Thunder,” “Who You Are“) over the past five years, it’s jarring to discover that “Thank About That,” Jessie‘s latest single off of her upcoming fourth full-length album R.O.S.E. — arriving in 2018, comes from a place of enormous pain.
+Jessie J‘s churned out so many sassy bangers (“Bang Bang,” “Wild,” “Do It Like A Dude“), uplifting anthems (“Masterpiece,” “Domino,” “Price Tag“) and emotional ballads (“Thunder,” “Who You Are“) over the past five years, it’s jarring to discover that “Thank About That,” Jessie‘s latest single off of her upcoming fourth full-length album R.O.S.E. — arriving later this year, comes from a place of enormous pain.

 She’s vaguely touched upon struggle in the past (“But I’m fighting through a nightmare/ Cause I’m not really being me/ So you don’t really know me…,” she sang on her 2014 Sweet Talker album closer “You Don’t Really Know Me“), but never before has the hurt been so openly exposed… until now.

 “Think About That” is easily one of Jessie‘s most emotional, soul-baring records to date (if not the most) that sees the songstress spilling out private confessions about an emotionally devastatingly relationship that nearly cost her to lose herself completely.

 “I’ve carried this load for way too long/ I couldn’t let you go, under a spell of don’t, don’t, don’t/ Ego reaction/ Guess I was holding up face by saving your ass/ You spent my money and I lost their faith,” she painfully croons above a chilly hip-hop strut and a cyclical piano melody crafted by DJ Camper, who also is responsible for producing buzz single “Real Deal.”